 What’s an ESC Desync?

-Not every instance of a “drone falling out of the sky” is due to ESC desync.
-For instance, if your quad drops to the ground without any spinning, it could simply be a failsafe or loss of power.
-Typically, during an ESC desync, the drone will spin or roll rapidly out of control.
+However, not every instance of a “drone falling out of the sky” is due to ESC desync.
+For instance, if your quad drops to the ground without any spinning (all motors stop spinning), it could simply be a failsafe or loss of power.
+Typically, during an ESC desync, the drone will spin or roll rapidly out of control because all the motors are still spinning except one.

 The best way to identify an ESC desync is by examining Blackbox logs.
 An ESC desync occurs when one of the motors stalls (stops spinning and thus stops producing thrust), prompting the drone to command that motor to spin harder, causing the motor signal to reach its maximum of 100%.